midnightntwrk/midnight-architecture/specification/dust.md

 The address map itself is updated with 'registrations', signed by a Night address (via its signature verifying key), and either linking a specific Dust address, or removing the existing link.
-Registrations may also permit the containing transaction from taking some amount from *unclaimed* Dust associated with this Night address to be used to cover the transaction's fees.
+Registrations may also permit the containing transaction to take some amount from *unclaimed* Dust associated with this Night address to be used to cover the transaction's fees.

 ```rust